How to Build Social Support for PTSD Recovery

 Practical and Community-Based Support

 Support also includes practical help and belonging to a social network.
+Practical help includes having assistance with child care, career development, or daily stressors.
 Peer support groups, group therapy, and community activities provide structure and shared meaning.
 For example, veterans often find healing in Department of Veterans Affairs support programs or military peer groups that understand trauma exposure firsthand.

 Spiritual communities can also be protective.
 Varghese, Florentin, & Koola (2021) found that spirituality, gratitude, and meaning-making reduce psychological distress in stressor-related disorders.
 Participating in religious or spiritual groups provides both social connections and coping mechanisms, reinforcing purpose and belonging.
 For people with religious trauma this may not be a good fit, but for those who still feel connected with a faith, reconnecting with others in worship can provide a powerful source of support.